Meet our Board of Directors!

 Linda Zane, Ed.D.

 Linda Zane has been a member of Mainstay Life Services’ Board of Directors since 2007 after a friend and then board member, Winnie Feise, asked her to join.
 As someone whose father’s career was devoted to serving people with intellectual disabilities, Linda has a personal passion for Mainstay’s mission.
 Through her previous experience as the director of a childcare program and her current position as a university professor, Linda provides expertise in program development and finding creative solutions to improve services.
+Linda actively participates in the executive and program committees.

 “The Board and the executive staff effectively work as a symbiotic team, guiding the organization in a conscientious and responsible manner.”